txy1994/learn/readme.txt

-git is a very good tool.
+git is a free software.
 I like git.